dryadd44651/React-Photowall/README.md

 # React-Photowall

+## Instagram-like Web App

-Build a sophisticated Photowall Web Application with React, Redux and CSS
+- Build a sophisticated Photowall Web Application with React, Redux and CSS

-Use Redux to manage data, make it more predictable and easier to debug.
+- Use Redux to manage data, make it more predictable and easier to debug.

-Connect application to Firebase, a powerful database.
+- Connect application to Firebase, a powerful database.

-Use React Router to navigate through application
+- Use React Router to navigate through application

-Create Class Components
+- Create Class Components

-Use JSX to build User Interface
+- Use JSX to build User Interface

-Use Props to pass Data
+- Use Props to pass Data

-Compartmentalize web page into Components
+- Compartmentalize web page into Components

-Update Component State to ensure responsive and interactive applications.
+- Update Component State to ensure responsive and interactive applications.